zhczhong/attention-is-all-you-need-pytorch/README.md

 This is a PyTorch implementation of the Transformer model in "[Attention is All You Need](https://arxiv.org/abs/1706.03762)" (Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N. Gomez, Lukasz Kaiser, Illia Polosukhin, arxiv, 2017).

-A novel sequence to sequence framework utilizes the **self-attention mechanism**, instead of Convolution operation or Recurrent structure, and achieve the state-of-the-art performance on **WMT 2014 English-to-German translation task**.
-(2017/06/12)

 > The official Tensorflow Implementation can be found in: [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py).

 > To learn more about self-attention mechanism, you could read "[A Structured Self-attentive Sentence Embedding](https://arxiv.org/abs/1703.03130)".